Skip to content

 What is Python Data Model?

-Python data model is the set of APIs that defines the interfaces of language constructs that satisfies the three basic requirements:
+Python data model is the set of APIs that defines the interfaces of the language constructs that satisfies the three basic requirements:

 • consistent: it is standardized by Python language specification and PEPs.